Ned Lamont: 2008 presidential campaign activity

 Lamont initially supported Chris Dodd's presidential campaign.
 After Dodd dropped out of the race, Lamont became a state co-chair for Barack Obama's presidential campaign.
 Obama's victory in the Connecticut Democratic primary was credited to Lamont's ability to turn out the voter base he had built during his Senate campaign.
 In March 2008, he was a state delegate to the 2008 Democratic National Convention, his support pledged to Obama.

-Academic career

-Before the 2006 election, Lamont volunteered at Warren Harding High School in Bridgeport, where he focused on teaching entrepreneurship and coordinating internships with local businesses.
-After the election, he served as a teaching fellow at the Harvard Institute of Politics and the Yale School of Management.
-He then became an adjunct faculty member and chair of the Arts and Sciences Public Policy Committee at Central Connecticut State University (CCSU), where he was named Distinguished Professor of Political Science and Philosophy.
-During his time at CCSU, he was a lecturer in multiple classes and founded a business startup competition.
-In 2019, he delivered the commencement speech for CCSU, his first as governor.